sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/07 - Collide/04 - The Badge Seller.md

 She shook her head.
 "We like to think it possible, but I personally don't see how."

 "Another fundamental difference.
-Whereas Time itself is more malleable in this universe, in Alex's it is very rigid."
+Whereas Time itself is more malleable in this universe, in Alex's it is very rigid and in fact cannot reverse."

 "Wait, so..."
 Hat Kid's eyes widened.
 "When I fixed the big time rift, it didn't send her back to her world because Time... *can't* go backwards there?"